oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_BadBuffers/README.md

    128     });
    ```

-4. Understand what is happening
+4. Putting together what we know

    Looking at the error, we see that we were trying to read local index `LID(68, 3, 0)` , or global index `GID(468, 73, 0)` of either array `a` or array `b`.
 According to the text when the program ran (`Problem size: c(150,600) = a(150,300) * b(300,600)`) both of these indexes are in range, but are they?